CSCfi/csc-user-guide/docs/data/Allas/allas_encryption.md

 ```text
 rclone copy allas-crypt:job_6/hello.xrsl ./
 ```
-Would doenload and uncrypt file _hello.xrsl_ from Allas to the local disk.
+Would download and uncrypt file _hello.xrsl_ from Allas to the local disk.

-The configurtation of the encrypted Allas connection is by defult stored to the rclone configuration file in $HOME/.config/rclone/rclone.conf
+The configurtation of the Allas connections is by defult stored to the rclone configuration file in $HOME/.config/rclone/rclone.conf

 In this case the allas-crypt cofiguration part could look like following:
 ```text